opensafely/documentation/docs/getting-started/tutorial/introduction/index.md

 Because the study uses dummy patient data, anyone can complete the tutorial.

-We ask all potential collaborators to complete this tutorial, before applying to run their project against real data.
+We ask all potential collaborators to complete this tutorial before applying to run their project against real data.

 ## Learning outcome